Bunk/resume/src/resume.md

 ---
 title: 'JD Courtoy - Resume'
 author: 'JD Courtoy'
 summary: 'Samurai are servant warriors known for their virtue—which is my mindset approaching software development.
-I have a passion for solving complicated problems using the simplest possible solution, and seek to work with other like-minded polyglots who utilize the right tools for the job at hand.
-I strive to humbly delight consumers of my work, and am a life-long, continuous student of the software development community.'
+I have a passion for solving complicated problems using the simplest possible solution and seek to work with other like-minded polyglots who utilize the right tools for the job at hand.
+I strive to humbly delight consumers of my work and am a life-long, continuous student of the software development community.'
 ...

 # JD Courtoy

-## Lead Architect & Coding Samurai
+## Tech Driver & Coding Samurai

 > <span>[github.com/Bunk](https://github.com/Bunk)<i class="fa fa-github-square"></i></span>
 > <span>[linkedin.com/in/jdcourtoy](http://www.linkedin.com/in/jdcourtoy)<i class="fa fa-linkedin-square"></i><span>